Note: I get commissions for purchases made through links in this post.

 There’s nothing fancy about working with any filtering pitcher, but the Brita Everyday is especially easy to use.
 The lift-off lid makes it simple to open and drop in a filter.

 When it comes time to clean your pitcher, you’ll find seamless surfaces that make scrubbing a breeze.
+(You can see this in the first part of the video above.)

 The Longlast Filters More Than Most